AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 There can be a maximum number of 255 stars across the screen and they are generated randomly using the Radius variable.
-The stars colors are selected from a fixed array of colors that has a size of 8 and can be found inside the source file.
+The stars colors are selected from a fixed array of colors that has a size of 7 and can be found inside the source file (BSD.c).

 ##### RenderObject Block
 After the entry block we find the number of RenderObject stored as an int